mtlynch/mtlynch.io/content/notes/picoshare-perf/index.md

 When I couldn't reproduce the crashes on my local VMs or under Docker, I started to suspect that the problem was on Fly's end.
 It seemed unlikely because I wasn't doing anything very exotic, so it would be strange if none of Fly's other users had noticed their deployments dying from RAM starvation.

 Still, I wanted to eliminate Fly as a possibility.
-I deployed PicoShare to Amazon Lightsail.
+I deployed PicoShare to [Lightsail](https://aws.amazon.com/lightsail/), Amazon's managed Docker container service.
 They don't have a 256 MB RAM option, so I deployed to a 512 MB instance.
 Within a few minutes, I was able to reproduce the crash there, eliminating Fly as the culprit:

 {{<tweet user="deliberatecoder" id="1552466794971107328">}}